samirparhi-dev/Assignment/Scnario-2/solution2.md

 ###### 3) Explain the process and steps to create automated deployment pipeline.
   * step -1: Create a ARM templates
-  * step-2: store it in Git hub
+  * step-2: Store it in Git hub
-  * step 3: create Arm Deployment pipeline in Azure DevOps (Please refer to the earlier assignment to see this process).
+  * step 3: Create Arm Deployment pipeline in Azure DevOps (Please refer to the earlier assignment to see this process).
 (It should also contain the Resource group creation part)
   * step-4: Trigger the pipeline whenever required to create IaaC

 ###### 4) Create a sample ARM template you will use to deploy a Windows VM of any size